ajay-dhangar/algo/docs/graphs/prims-algorithm.md

 ---
 id: prims-algorithm
-title:  Prims Algorithm
+title:  "Prim's Algorithm"
-sidebar_label:  Prims Algorithm
+sidebar_label:  "Prim's Algorithm"
 sidebar_position: 2
 description: "Prim's algorithm is a greedy algorithm that finds the Minimum Spanning Tree (MST)"
 tags: [Graph Theory, prims-algorithm, Minimum Spanning Tree, Greedy Algorithms, Optimization]
 ---
-# Prim's Algorithm for Minimum Spanning Tree

-## Overview
 Prim's Algorithm is a greedy algorithm for finding the Minimum Spanning Tree (MST) of a connected, weighted graph.
 It connects all vertices with the minimum total edge weight, making it useful in network design, clustering, and various optimization tasks.

 ## Introduction

 In graph theory, a Minimum Spanning Tree (MST) is a subset of the edges that connects all vertices in a graph with the minimum possible total edge weight and without any cycles.
 Prim's Algorithm builds the MST by growing a single tree and repeatedly selecting the smallest edge that connects a vertex in the tree to a vertex outside of it.

 ## Characteristics of Prim's Algorithm